 In addition to coaching, Stewart also played collegiate soccer at Franklin Pierce, where he earned a master's in business administration and managerial leadership in 2004.
 At Franklin Pierce, Stewart was named NSCAA Division II All-American and Northeast 10 Player of the Year in 2004, as he helped the Ravens to a pair of NCAA Tournament appearances.
 Following his collegiate playing career, Stewart played professionally for the New Hampshire Phantoms and the Western Massachusetts Pioneers, both of the United States Soccer League.

 Stewart was a product of the Newcastle (England) United Football Club youth system, spending almost 10 years at the club followed by stints with Sunderland AFC and Everton FC.
 Stewart then attended Loughborough University (England), where he was part of a BUSA National Championship team, earning a degree in Sports Science (2002).
 The native of Newcastle-Upon-Tyne, England, earned his Football Association (FA) coaching license and served as academy coach at the Newcastle Football Development Scheme.

-Stewart and his wife, Jessica, reside in Massachusetts.
+Stewart and his wife, Jessica, reside in Providence.

 CAREER RECORD (3 years at Franklin Pierce)